computationalmystic/augur-group13/sprint2/Sprint2.md

 As a result of all of these problems, since I was unable to fully install DoSOCSv2, I was not able to complete the data section by filling it with bogus data.
 However, we do have the PostgreSQL queries for creating [this](dosocs.png) schema available [here](dosocs.sql).
 Our ERD has not changed.

+[This section written by Luke Fisher]
+My long term objective is to wrap DoSOCSv2 in a flask server.
+To this end I installed DoSOCSv2 on my local machine and created a basic proof of concept program.
+I have documented some of my many obsticles and my achievements below:

+1. I have essentially no Python experience prior to this course.
+While this may seem like it was a bit of a non-factor when looking at the Python program I wrote, it took a few hours to figure out what was going on under the hood with Flask and Python.
+2. DoSOCSv2 was an absolute nightmare to install.
+I had to install a new operating sytem, install and micro-manage a multitude of dependencies, and apply a few dirty hacks to a few files to get it up and running.
+I became a regular at Professor Goggins' office hours with several odd and mundane issues that he helped me sort out.
+3. Once I had a novice grasp of Python/Flask and a working instance of DoSOCSv2, I created a simple proof-of-concept Flask wrapper for DoSOCSv2.
+It literally outputs a hardcoded dosocs2 command's result to the webpage, but it works and it provides a base from which to build off of.

+The next steps for me will be fleshing out my wrapper on my local machine while Carter gets a working version of DoSOCSv2 on our server.
+Then I will work with Paul on the Augur API.

 # Changed Files
 ---------------------
+- Added Luke's basic DoSOCSv2 wrapper.